Professor of Media and Culture

 How will I be assessed on the Film and Screen Studies degree?

 You will be assessed in a variety of ways; alongside more traditional assessment methods such as essays, presentations, and projects, you will also engage in innovative technology-supported assessment, such as video essays and podcasts, via the University virtual learning environment.
-Throughout your degree, we will offer you the best support available to allow you to get the most from your independent and team-based learning.
+Throughout your film studies degree, we will offer you the best support available to allow you to get the most from your independent and team-based learning.

 Staff